Ilsington

-Ilsington is a village and civil parish situated on the eastern edge of Dartmoor, Devon, England.
+Ilsington is a village and civil parish situated on the eastern edge of Dartmoor, in the Teignbridge district, in the county of Devon, England.
 It is one of the largest parishes in the county, and includes the villages of Ilsington, Haytor Vale, Liverton and South Knighton.
-The parish is surrounded, clockwise from the north, by the parishes of Bovey Tracey, Teigngrace (a short border only), Newton Abbot, Ogwell (another short border), Bickington, Ashburton, Widecombe-in-the-Moor and Manaton.
+The parish is surrounded, clockwise from the north, by the parishes of Bovey Tracey, Teigngrace (a short border only), Newton Abbot, Ogwell (another short border), Bickington, Ashburton, Widecombe in the Moor and Manaton.
 In 2001 the population of the parish was 2,444, greatly increased from the 886 residents recorded in 1901.

 The parish is represented in parliament by Mel Stride, as part of the Central Devon constituency.

 History

-The village is believed to be an ancient settlement – probably existing 200 to 300 years before the Norman Conquest.
+The village is believed to be an ancient settlement, probably existing 200 to 300 years before the Norman Conquest.
 It is mentioned in the Domesday Book of 1086 as Ilestintona, and there is known to have been a church there since at least the 11th century.
 St. Michael's parish church, as seen today, dates back to the 15th century.
-It was the site of an incident which has passed into local folklore: in 1639 the schoolroom, which was above the west lychgate of the church, collapsed into the street and churchyard.
+It was the site of an incident which has passed into local folklore: in 1639, the schoolroom, which was above the west lychgate of the church, collapsed into the street and churchyard.